-LSU baseball loses to Alabama 8-7 with a ninth-inning walk off bunt
+LSU baseball loses to Alabama 8-7 with a ninth-inning walk off error

 LSU took the lead off a Steven Milam home run and a Tommy White RBI double in the eighth.
 Those two plays also allowed LSU to outlast the Crimson Tide going into the ninth, as the Tide responded with three runs to make it a one-score game.

-With three runners on base, two outs and two strikes, Alabama bunted, leading Alex Milazzo to throw off line, which scored the game winning runs.
+With three runners on base, two outs and two strikes, the Alabama batter hit the ball shortly into the infield, leading catcher Alex Milazzo to throw off line, which scored the game winning runs through an error.

 Trending News